TL;DR

 The task

-It’s 9:08 on Monday.
-The KPI report is due at 10:00, the leadership thread is already moving, and your BI tool just spat out a 14-row table that nobody is going to read.
-You need a 200-word narrative that explains the wins, names the misses honestly, ties hypotheses to other metrics that actually moved, and points at one thing to watch next week, without sounding like a generic templated update or hiding the one number you wish were different.
+It is 9:08 on Monday.
+The KPI report is due at 10:00, the leadership thread is already moving, and your BI tool just produced a 14-row table that nobody is going to read.
+You need a 200-word narrative that explains the wins, names the misses honestly, ties hypotheses to other metrics that actually moved, and points at one thing to watch next week — without sounding like a templated update and without burying the one number you wish were different.

-AI is excellent at structure, week-over-week framing, and replacing “MAU was up” with “MAU climbed 4.2% WoW, driven by retention rather than new signups.”
-It can also keep the report under 200 words without you having to count.
-What AI cannot do: invent the causal hypothesis.
-If you do not paste adjacent context — a campaign that launched, a holiday weekend, an outage, a competitor move — the model will pattern-match to generic causes (“possibly due to seasonality”) that calibrate nothing and signal nothing.
+What AI cannot do is invent the causal hypothesis.
+If you do not paste adjacent context — a campaign that launched, a holiday weekend, an outage, a competitor move — the model pattern-matches to generic causes (“possibly due to seasonality”) that calibrate nothing and signal nothing.

 The named failure mode: the airport-novel hypothesis.
-AI fills the “why” slot with a fluent-but-empty sentence (“conversion rose due to improved product-market fit”).
-Always require it to ground hypotheses in another metric that moved in the same direction.
+The model fills the “why” slot with a fluent-but-empty sentence (“conversion rose due to improved product-market fit”).
+Always require it to ground each hypothesis in another metric that moved in the same direction.

 What to feed the AI